pantheon-systems/documentation/source/content/guides/drupal-commandline.md

 ---
-title: Create a Drupal 8 Site From the Command Line Using Terminus and Drush
+title: Create a Drupal Site From the Command Line Using Terminus and Drush
 description: Learn how to add modules, and manage configuration between Pantheon environments.
-cms: "Drupal 8"
+cms: "Drupal"
 categories: [get-started]
 tags: [terminus, site, cli]
 type: guide